mattaber39/matlab_quadrotor_controller/2018_project1_phase1_code/trajectories/epicycloids_and_hipocycloids.md

 # What are the Epicycloids and Hipocycloids?

-Epicycloids and Hipocycloids are very fun to work with, they are parametric functions that can make figures that resemble flowers and stars, respectevely.
+Epicycloids and Hipocycloids are very fun to work with, they are parametric functions that can make figures that resemble flowers and stars, respectively.
+They are made by having a fixed circle _G_ with some radius _a_ and rolling around it another circle _D_ with radius _b_.
+If we trace the trajectory that some point P in the _D_ circle has, it will create an Epicycloid if _D_ is outside _G_, or a Hipocycloid if _D_ is inside the circle _G_.

+The equations for these figures are shown next.

 ## Epicycloids
 x = (a+b)cos((p)t)  -  (b)cos(p((a+b)/b)t)